cetic/db-main-plugins/README.md

 Special values:
 * GROUP indicates a N-N mapping : masters and slaves form a group identified by MAPPING ID.
 * NO MAPPING indicates that the master or the slave has no mapped object in the slave or master schema.

+### Mapping inside one schema

+This plugins are meant to be launched on a DB-MAIN project containing at least one schema with the "Mapping" version.
+They essentially use the predefined "MappingOID" metaproperty of the tables.

+#### InitializeMappingOIDSame

+Initialize the MappingOID metaproperty of objects in the mapping schema with their object identifier.

+#### MapObjectsSame

+Map selected tables in mapping schema.

+#### MappingReportSame

+Generates a CSV file containing the mapping report between tables of mapping schema.
+The file is divided in sections.
+Each section contains one mapping report:
+* line 1, columns 2 to N: mapped table names (only one if the table doesn't map)
+* lines 2 to N: union of columns of the mapped tables
+    * column 1: name of the column
+    * column 2 to N: type of the column in the corresponding table (cf. line 1)

 ### DataObject